nmoraescommit/biodiversity_intact_index_phoenix/README.md

 **2. Phoenix Subdivision Shapefile**

-Phoenix shapefile was dowloaded as a shapfilee from the [United States Census Bureau| TIGER/ Line Shapefiles](https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2024&layergroup=Census+Tracts), and was saved to the data folder  To access, visit the link below and download the file `tl_2022_04_cousub.shp` to a data folder.
+Phoenix shapefile was dowloaded as a shapfilee from the [United States Census Bureau| TIGER/ Line Shapefiles](https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2024&layergroup=Census+Tracts), and was saved to the data folder.
+To access, visit the link below and download the file `tl_2022_04_cousub.shp` to a data folder.
-County subdivision census data from 2024 was used to filter to our area of interest.
-Data was downloaded as a shapefile and placed it into the data folder, where `os` was used to create an absolute filepath, and the `GeoPandas` package was used to read in the file via `gpd.read_file()`.

 **3. Data Access**